- About Us

 Sociology is the study of human social behavior and sociologists examine interactions within and between groups and resulting social institutions.
 The undergraduate program in sociology provides a general analysis and broad understanding of human societies and culture for persons in all fields.
 Selecting courses around a topic or theme of interest adds meaning to one’s education and strengthens the base of understanding from which one can pursue a career or further education.
-Two options are currently available for Corvallis campus students — Crime and Justice, and Environmental and Natural Resource Sociology — with the Environmental and Natural Resource option also available for Ecampus students.
+Two options are currently available for Corvallis campus students — Crime and Justice, Environmental and Natural Resource Sociology and Social Services and Advocacy— with the Environmental and Natural Resource option also available for Ecampus students.

 Any academic advisor can add Sociology as a minor.
-You can request that your current major advisor add the Sociology minor or you can email your request to a Sociology advisor.
-If you would like to discuss specific details or if you have questions about the minor, please email a Sociology advisor or schedule an advising appointment.
+You can request that your current major advisor add the Sociology minor or you can email your request to: firstname.lastname@example.org

 View the Academic Catalog for Sociology major requirements